reinhart1010/nix/docs/en/common/wal.md

 ---
 # wal

-A tool to create color schemes based on the dominant colors of a wallpaper.
+Create color schemes based on the dominant colors of a wallpaper.
 More information: <https://github.com/dylanaraps/pywal>.

 - Preview color scheme: